danielkleebinder/leaf-lang/README.md

   }
 }

-// The entry keyword specifies the function that should
-// be executed on program start. entry fun main() {
+// The "main" function is the entry point into the program fun main() {

   // Constants must be initialized on declaration and cannot
   // be modified at a later stage.